prabhu43/cka-exam/tips.md

 - If you’re spending more than 7 mins on questions worth only one or two percent (each question does tell you the percentage it is worth), move on
 - Just relax if you see something like "configure fluentd" or "HAproxy".
 No configuration of external tools will be asked of you!
 The config file is usually provided.

-### Tips for learning:
-- Do Kelsey Hightower’s tutorial Kubernetes The Hard Way at least three times!
-Understand it, internalize it.
-- Do all the tasks on https://kubernetes.io/docs/tasks/
-- Read Kubernetes in Action by Marko Luksa

 ### Tools Used:
-- tmux — this one is optional but does help on the exam.
+- tmux — does help on the exam.
 Know how to split screens and switch between them.
 You only get one console on the test.
 - vi — every edit and yaml file is done in vi.
 Be very comfortable navigating and editing files in vi, quickly.
-- Systemd — the test runs on Ubuntu 16 currently, so know how to manipulate services running under systemd (Digital ocean has a great intro to systemd post)
+- systemd — the test runs on Ubuntu 16 currently, so know how to manipulate services running under systemd (Digital ocean has a great intro to systemd post)
 - kubectl — well, obviously.
 Be extremely comfortable with this command.
 - cfssl/openssl — knowing how to generate certs (and what they are for) is important.
 Run through the hard way several times to be comfortable.